jhucsf/spring2020/syllabus.md

 * Final exam: 20%
 * Clicker quizzes: 5%

+## Clicker quizzes

+You will need to bring an iClicker remote to each class meeting in order to participate in peer instruction quizzes.
+Note that these quizzes are graded for *participation only*.
+In order to receive full credit for the clicker quiz portion of the course grade, you need to participate in at least 85% of the clicker quizzes.

+If you do not have an iClicker remote, they are available at the JHU Barnes and Noble and the Johns Hopkins Technology Store.

+Please let us know your iClicker's remote ID using the Google form linked in the **General Resources** section of the **Resources** tab on the course's Piazza site.

 ## Late Days

 You have a total of 5 *late days* to use as needed for homework assignments